adhere-tech/adhere-tech.github.io/README.md

 daily are 53,353 for mobile and 61,025 for desktop.
 The above figure shows the number of sites with the PASSING status and FAILING status from April 13, 2019 to August 18, 2019.
-In general, among those have been reviewed, we observed a consistent trend that websites for mobile contain more violating ads than the desktop version.
+In general, among those that have been reviewed, we observed a consistent trend that mobile websites contain more violating ads than the desktop version.
 However, the numbers of violating sites for both platforms are declining.

-### Finding 2 Ad Networks
+### Finding 2.
+Ad Networks
 ![Unable to display table1.
 Check browser settings.](figs/table_3.png)

 The above table shows ad network statistics from 2,714 ads collected from Fail websites marked by AdHere on August 19th, 2020.
-As can be seen, ExoClick, Google Ads, and JUICYADS were the most prominent ad networks presented tendency to deliver violating ads.
+As can be seen, ExoClick, Google Ads, and JUICYADS were the most prominent ad networks presented the tendency to deliver violating ads.
 Some ad networks fail almost exclusively on one particular ad type.
 For example, 85.2% of violating ads delivered by ExoClick are Ad Density Higher Than 30%, and 95.6% from JUICYADS are